nathanmarz/storm/docs/documentation/distcache-blobstore.md

 required for a topology for a nimbus to accept leadership.
 This helps us in case the blobs are very large and avoid causing any inadvertant delays in electing a leader.

-The state for every blob is relevant for the local blob store implementation.
-For HDFS blob store the replication is taken care by the HDFS.
-For handling the fail over scenarios for a local blob store we need to store the state of the leader and non-leader nimbodes within the zookeeper.
+The state for every blob is relevant for the local blobstore implementation.
+For HDFS blobstore the replication is taken care by the HDFS.
+For handling the fail over scenarios for a local blobstore we need to store the state of the leader and non-leader nimbuses within the zookeeper.

-The state is stored under /storm/blobstore/key/nimbusHostPort:SequenceNumber for the blob store to work to make nimbus highly available.
+The state is stored under /storm/blobstore/key/nimbusHostPort:SequenceNumber for the blobstore to work to make nimbus highly available.
 This state is used in the local file system blobstore to support replication.
 The HDFS blobstore does not have to store the state inside the zookeeper.